bctnry/flowmark/docs/manual.md

   \toggle(mode.math)A\format.subscript(i) + B\format.subscript(ij) <= C\format.subscript(k)\toggle(mode.math)
 ```

-## Document generation in Flowmark
+## Document generation in Weave

-Since Flowmark was originally intended to be the foundation language of a typesetting toolkit like TeX, instead of Standard Output/Standard Error (which are separate but both are normally redirected to the console) like in POSIX-compliant systems, in Flowmark there's Default Print/Default Neutral/Default Out:
+Since Weave was originally intended to be the foundation language of a typesetting toolkit like TeX, instead of Standard Output/Standard Error (which are separate but both are normally redirected to the console) like in POSIX-compliant systems, in Weave there's Default Print/Default Neutral/Default Out:

 + Default Neutral simply means the neutral string buffer after the execution of the last command group.
-It's intended for text macro expansion, e.g. having a Flowmark source file expand into an HTML or Postscript file.
+It's intended for text macro expansion, e.g. having a Weave source file expand into an HTML or Postscript file.
 + Default Print always mean the console.
 This is where you write your output to if you're writing an interactive program.
 + Default Out refers the current `out` port used by the `\out` primitive ("port" here is a term to refer to a system internal buffer you write to). `out` ports are intended for *generating* files (instead of *expanding* like in Default Neutral).

 The content of Default Neutral and Default Out is lost if no target is specified (e.g. by using `-e` and `-o` command line options).
-Ten output port (ID 0~9) is created upon the startup of Flowmark so one does not need to create new ones most of the time.
+Ten output port (ID 0~9) is created upon the startup of Weave so one does not need to create new ones most of the time.

-## Non-text literals in Flowmark
+## Non-text literals in Weave

-Flowmark is largely text-oriented, but there are times when numeric or boolean calculations are needed.
+Weave is largely text-oriented, but there are times when numeric or boolean calculations are needed.

-There are four kinds (well technically three) of non-text literals in Flowmark:
+There are four kinds (well technically three) of non-text literals in Weave:

 + Integers
 + Floating-point numbers (i.e. the ones with decimals)
 + Bit vector
 + Boolean
-  + In Flowmark booleans are actually bit vector of length 1.
+  + In Weave booleans are actually bit vector of length 1.

 All four of them are (kind of) numeric.
 Primitives that requires numeric arguments would remove the surrounding whitespaces of the texts passed as arguments and tries to interpret it as corresponding numeric values using certain